JethroAlba/SkillShare-Video-Downloader-supplementary/README.md

 5. Load the script.
 6. Run the `SS.downloader` function. (set `delete` according to preference).
 7. Convert downloaded files using VLC Media Player
+8. **Optional**: m3u8_cleanUp.R to remove the .m3u8 files in each folder after converting to .mp4.

 # Converting downloaded files to .mp4 format using VLC
 1. Open VLC Media Player